| HSS 403, Summer 2008 Office: 433 Cullimore Hall Hours: By appointment Mail: Humanities Dep't, NJIT, Newark, NJ 07102 |

 As the faculty mentor for this distance learning course, Romance in the Western Middle Ages, I welcome you.
 There are a number of texts assigned for this course (listed on the course syllabus below), which I hope will provide you with a fertile reading and thinking experience.
 Besides reading, we will also be doing a lot of writing.
 There will be frequent group postings, as well as individual postings at various intervals, and there will be a number of formal writing assignments, virtually all of them essay in format.
 It is important to stress at the outset of this course that the course will be very demanding, and, further, given its "distance" and "asynchronous" nature, this course may not be right for you; distance learning is not for everyone.
 In fact, you would be wise to take a quiz that will help you determine if you are right for this course; to do so click here.
 Please seriously and soberly consider if you are ready to be self-directed in carrying out a number of sometimes complicated tasks, and, also, if you are ready to do a lot of reading and writing.
 This on-line course will require more time, and more intense participation, than a face-to-face course.

-We will be conducting our group discussions on the WebCT 4.0 conferencing system, so you will need to have a WebCT account and also to be enrolled in this class’s "conference."
-You MUST have a WebCT account, and must use it for class conferencing, in order to receive credit for this course.
-To get this account, go to http://webct.njit.edu and follow the instructions you will find there.
-If that isn't working for you then phone 973-596-2900 or try obtaining directions from NJIT's Computing Services website: http://ist.njit.edu.
-As a last resort, you may be able to get technical help by writing to webct.admin@njit.edu.
-Once you have the account—or if you already have the account—please contact me through the WebCT (or Moodle, if we switch to that) e-mail and provide me with an e-mail address where if necessary you can be contacted other than through the WebCT (or Moodle) environment; I may have occasion, if for some reason Web CT (or Moodle) were not working, to write to you at your NJIT eddress, via Highlander Pipeline, so make sure to check that eddress regularly or else to have your mail forwarded from there to an eddress you use often.
+We will be conducting our group discussions on the Moodle conferencing system (at moodle.njit.edu), so you will need to have a UCID account to be enrolled in this class’s "conference."
+To get this account, phone the NJIT Computing Help Desk at 973-596-2900 or try obtaining directions from NJIT's Information Services website: http://ist.njit.edu/.
+As a last resort, you may be able to get technical help by writing to moodle.admin@njit.edu.
+Once you have the account—or if you already have the account—please contact me through the Moodle messaging system and provide me with an e-mail address where if necessary you can be contacted other than through the Moodle environment or via your NJIT email address; in any case, I may have occasion, if for some reason Moodle were not working, to write to you at your NJIT eddress, via Highlander Pipeline, so make sure to check that eddress regularly or else to have your mail forwarded from there to an eddress you use often; in any case, my messages to you sent via Moodle will go to your NJIT email address.

-After you have accomplished what is specified above, and once you have read over the materials waiting for you at the course site (the greater portion of which is not redundant relative to the message you are reading now), please then send a message to the class conference to introduce yourself, in the Discussions section of the class conference and in the subsection designated "Introducing Ourselves."
-During the term of this course, you will need to log on to the Web CT conferencing system.
-You should sign into our on-line conference discussions at least twice a day and respond to the comments and questions that I and/or your classmates have posted.
-It is STRONGLY recommended that you learn the Web CT system thoroughly right away; you may wish to begin your learning process by following the links listed under “Need Help?” at the main Web CT website.
-There is also Web CT's "e-Learning Hub" (on the navigation bar); you should definitely take at least a bit of time to browse there.
+After you have accomplished what is specified above, and once you have read over the materials waiting for you at the course site (the greater portion of which is not redundant relative to the message you are reading now), please then send a message to the class conference to introduce yourself, in the Discussions section of the class conference and in the subsection designated "Introducing Ourselves" (you need not introduce yourself until the first day of the term).
+Throughout the duration of this course, you will need to log on to the Moodle conferencing system.
+You should sign into our on-line conference discussions at least twice a day and respond to the comments and questions that I and/or your classmates have posed.
+It is STRONGLY recommended that you learn the Moodle system thoroughly right away; you may wish to begin your learning process by clicking the link under "Student Tutorials" at the Moodle website once you have logged in.
 And, again, please make sure to peruse all of the materials awaiting you at the course homepage, such as can be found in, for example, the course Syllabus, Calendar and Discussions.
+Also, be sure to read carefully: Course Procedures, an Introduction.

 CAUTION: ALL ELECTRONIC COMMUNICATIONS YOU INITIATE MUST BE VIRUS-FREE!!